SpaceRaccoonGameStudio/AdvancedLogicalChains/README.md

 # Advanced Logical Chains
-# What is it?
-Advanced Logical Chains is a UE5 plugin for building complex gameplay logic
+Do you need to create complex game logic?
+Then this plugin is made for you.

+Forget about soft references, "actor picker", manual creation of links and other things - now this is a thing of the past.

+**Create complex gameplay logic based on states and signals in a couple of clicks!**

 # Features

 * Fast and easy construction of gameplay logic
 * Custom editor mode for easy creation and debugging
-* Automatic replication
-* Without soft/hard references and pointers
+* Full multiplayer support
+* Accelerated creation of logic in blueprints
 * Easy integration
-* Accelerated creation of logic in blueprints
+* Not need use soft/hard references pointers
 * Fully written in C++